-If all these parties have their way, we run different risks:
+If all these parties have their way, we run several different risks:

 - Cherry picking: only the most profitable streets are served;

 - Full streets: if several parties work side by side, multiple networks are laid in parallel;

 - Network operators multiply: the consolidation of network operators to seven regional grid operators that has been achieved in the last decades is canceled out.

 "Our electrical system is the biggest asset of mankind, of which we are fully dependent.
 A vision is needed to secure the future of this system."
 2012 © Concept The Second Grid by Harry Stokman

 The figure above shows an alternative and future-proof solution: a second network that offers extra capacity in addition to the existing network.
-Solar panels and heat pumps from various houses are connected to this grid on top of the roofs.
-Down in the street, on the same cable, there are connections for charging stations for electric cars and bicycles, 5G transmitters, utility functions such as pumps and refuse containers, and lampposts.
-The existing network will continue to do what it is good at: providing a reliable and efficient electricity supply.
+Solar panels and heat pumps from various houses are connected to this DC grid on top of the roofs.
+Down in the street, on the same cable, there are connections for charging stations for electric cars and bicycles, 5G transmitters, utility functions such as pumps and refuse containers, and lamp posts.
+The existing network will continue to do what it is known for: providing a reliable and efficient electricity supply.

 The second grid uses Direct Current instead of Alternating Current, powering devices such as bicycles, electric cars, 5G installations, lamp posts and heat pumps - all inherently running on DC.
 This system prevents energy conversion and does not require large real-time IT systems.
 Thus, consumers receive a smaller electricity bill, and have reliable, efficient access to energy.